cloudflare/cloudflare-docs/content/pages/platform/functions/_index.md

 ### Durable Objects locally

 Currently, Durable Objects are not supported in local development mode.
-To use Durable Objects in your Pages application, first deploy a Worker containing a Durable Object separately, and then add it as a binding to your Pages project as shown in the section above.
+To use Durable Objects in your Pages application, deploy a Worker containing a Durable Object.
+Then add it as a binding to your Pages project as shown in the section above.

 Support for using Durable Objects in local development is actively being worked on and will be available soon.